-The Black River development has four zones of effect that are defined as: (1) Zone one, which extends from the Black River powerhouse, downstream approximately 0.2 miles, (2) Zone two, which extends from the Black River dam, downstream the bypassed reach approximately 0.6 miles, (3) Zone three, which extends from the intake headworks, downstream along the power canal approximately 0.4 miles to the Black River powerhouse, and (4) Zone four, which extends from the head of the Black River impoundment, downstream approximately 1.0 mile to the Black River dam.
-There are three dams on the Black River between Zone one of the Black River development and Zone five of the Sewalls development.
+The Black River development has four zones of effect that are defined as: (1) Zone one, which extends from the Black River powerhouse, downstream approximately 0.1 miles, (2) Zone two, which extend from the Black River dam, downstream the bypassed reach approximately 0.6 miles, (3) Zone three, which extends from the intake headworks, downstream along the power canal approximately 0.4 miles to the Black River powerhouse, and (4) Zone four, which extends from the head of the Black River impoundment, downstream approximately 1.0 mile to the Black River dam.

-The Sewalls development has five zones of effect that are defined as: (1) Zone one, which extends from the Sewalls powerhouse, downstream approximately 0.30 miles, (2) Zone two, which extends from the Sewalls south dam, downstream along the bypassed reach approximately 0.10 miles, (3) Zone three, which extends from the intake headworks, downstream along the power canal approximately 0.07 miles to the Sewalls powerhouse, (4) Zone four, which extends from the Sewalls north dam, downstream along the bypassed reach approximately 0.25 miles, and (5) Zone five, which extends from the head of the Sewalls impoundment, downstream approximately 0.2 miles to the Sewalls dam.
+The Sewalls development has five zones of effect that are defined as: (1) Zone one, which extends from the Sewalls powerhouse, downstream approximately 0.18 miles, (2) Zone two, which extends from the Sewalls south dam, downstream along the bypassed reach approximately 0.08 miles, (3) Zone three, which extends from the intake headworks, downstream along the power canal approximately 0.07 miles to the Sewalls powerhouse, (4) Zone four, which extends from the Sewalls north dam, downstream along the bypassed reach approximately 0.004 miles, and (5) Zone five, which extends from the head of the Sewalls impoundment, downstream approximately 0.1 miles to the Sewalls dam.

-The Beebee Island Project has three zones of effect that are defined as: (1) Zone one, which extends from the Beebee Island powerhouse, downstream approximately 0.2 miles; (2) Zone two, which extends from the head of the Beebee Island impoundment, downstream approximately 0.34 miles to the Beebee Island dam; and (3) Zone three, which extends from the Beebee Island dam, downstream approximately 0.17 miles.
+The Beebee Island Project has two zones of effect that are defined as: (1) Zone one, which extends from the Beebee Island powerhouse, downstream approximately 0.1 miles and (2) Zone 2, which extends from the head of the Beebee Island impoundment, downstream approximately 0.1 miles to the Beebee Island dam.
 The standards selected to satisfy the LIHI certification criteria in each of these zones are identified in the following tables.